KellynCodes/aies/README.md

 ## 5. Styling Guidelines

-The tailwind.config.js file is were tailwind configuration is configured
+The tailwind.config.js file is where all Tailwind configurations are managed.

-I have some many custom configuration inside this file and this helps with maintainability.
+I have many custom configurations inside this file, which helps with maintainability.

-In the SCSS directory you will see ng-material and utils folder
+In the SCSS directory, you will find the ng-material and utils folders.

-The ng-material folder is were the angular theming system is configured and the utils folder is were I defined some many utility CSS classes
+The ng-material folder is where the Angular theming system is configured, and the utils folder is where I have defined many utility CSS classes.